Cameronthemodest/Cameronthemodest/README.md

 - 💞️ I’m looking to collaborate on ... everything? pretty much yeah!
 - 📫 How to reach me ... fabian_cameron@yahoo.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I'M psychic enabled.
+I'M GOD enabled.

 <!---
 Cameronthemodest/Cameronthemodest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.